 - damaged or contaminated in any way

-People or animals outside of the house may also be at risk if they find improperly disposed of medication in the trash.
+It is also worth keeping in mind that people and animals outside the home may be at risk if they find improperly disposed of medication in the trash.

-Using a drug take back location
+Using a drug take-back location

-Drop-off locations will dispose of:
+Drop-off locations dispose of:

-- prescription medicine
+- prescription medicines

 - dietary supplements

 It is a good idea to remove all personal details, such as name and address labels, before dropping drugs off.